-Join Patrick Royal for an in-depth discussion in this video Creating basic plots, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Creating basic plots, part of Learning MATLAB.

 Let's look at ways of displaying data in MATLAB. …The basic functions for plotting a two dimensional graph in MATLAB is the plot fucntion. …There are a wide variety of syntaxes for this function, allowing you to change …many of the settings of the plot as it's created. …The simplest plot takes a single vector of data and plots the data values against …the index number of the data in the vector. …For example, I can import the dailydata.csv file in the exercise files, …and then just make sure that all 3 columns are selected and import them into MATLAB.…